o3de/o3de.org/content/docs/user-guide/settings/developer-api.md

 #### Load C++ class objects with the query API

-In order to load C++ Class Objects using the Settings Registry, the type itself must be reflected to the Serialize Context in order to use the query API.
-Instead of calling the `SettingsRegistryInterface::Get` method for querying builtin JSON types, the `SettingsRegistry::GetObject` function is used.
+To load C++ class objects using the Settings Registry, the type itself must be reflected to the `SerializeContext` to use the query API.
+Instead of calling the `SettingsRegistryInterface::Get` method for querying built-in JSON types, the `SettingsRegistry::GetObject` function is used.

 The following example shows how to use the `SettingsRegistryInterface::GetObject` function to load the SettingsRegistry into an `AzPhysics::SceneConfiguration`.